jzwlin/-Casting-Agency-Flask-Backend-/README.md

 ## Introduction

+This project is to provide information about actors and movies.
-Our application is hosted live via Heroku with URL: https://myappcapstone1.herokuapp.com/
+Our application API is hosted live via Heroku with URL: https://myappcapstone1.herokuapp.com/

 ## Getting Started